Skip to content

 • Eco-friendly bonus: fewer old forests cut down.

-These “little things” often become the biggest reasons people fall in love with them.
+These “little things,” therefore, often become the biggest reasons people fall in love with them.

 Light + Faux Wood Trusses = Atmosphere

 Light is theater.
-Natural sun skims across the grain by day.
+Natural sun skims the grain by day.
 At night, uplights turn joints into sculpture.
 We’ve seen couples toast anniversaries under glowing beams.
-We’ve seen restaurants triple their tagged photos after lighting was redone.
+Restaurants triple their tagged photos after lighting upgrades.

 Working With Designers and Contractors

 Design is part choreography, part diplomacy.
 Architects sketch.
-Designers argue over color palettes.
-Owners stress about money.
-Our job?
-Translate.
-Show how trusses align with fireplaces, how finishes tie into cabinetry, how shadows will fall.
+Designers debate palettes.
+Owners stress about budgets.
+Meanwhile, our job is to translate.
+Show how trusses align with fireplaces, how finishes tie into cabinetry, how shadows fall.

-Contractors appreciate the teamwork.
-One once joked: “You guys are like ceiling traffic cops.”
+Contractors appreciate it.
+One joked: “You guys are like ceiling traffic cops.”
 He wasn’t wrong.

 Strength Without Stress